sharvit/sharvit.github.io/content/posts/2019-11-05-i-received-my-new-pc-and-it-is-the-time-to-install-fedora-and-set-up-my-work-environment.md

 4. Set access-token
 5. Set gist id to `88fddc82d91cdd7cd33fdfdbe03dd161`
 6. Restart atom
-7. Click restore when you recived the message from sync-settings
+7. Click restore when you receive the message from sync-settings

 ## Configure my [forklift](https://github.com/theforeman/forklift) development environment so I can work on [the foreman project](https://theforeman.org)